Ensighten/Manage-Example/README.md

-# Manage-Example
+# master-example
-Example repository showing the structure and format of tags and conditions.
+Example branch showing the structure and format of objects in a `master` branch.

+A `master` branch supports the following objects:

+- Conditions
+- Data Definitions